streamnative/pulsar-spark/README.md

 A little more information: `--packages` option will search the local maven repo, then maven central and any additional remote repositories given by `--repositories`.
 The format for the coordinates should be groupId:artifactId:version.

-See [Application Submission Guide](https://spark.apache.org/docs/latest/submitting-applications.html) for more details about submitting applications with external dependencies.
+For more information about **submitting applications with external dependencies**, see [Application Submission Guide](https://spark.apache.org/docs/latest/submitting-applications.html).

 ## Usage

-### Reading Data from Pulsar
+### Read data from Pulsar

-#### Creating a Pulsar Source for Streaming Queries
+#### Create a Pulsar source for streaming queries

 ```scala
 // Subscribe to 1 topic